 It is important to emphasize that "contemporaneous" mileage records must

-be kept.
 (That means keeping them as they are incurred - not making them

 up for the year at tax time.)
 This does not necessarily mean writing down